turisap/React-GraphQL-starters/README.md

     why I share those env vars, so feel free to make any changes.
 - run `npm run app` in the root directory.
 If everything has been set up well you will be able to see login page at `localhost:7777`
+- you also might need to install some global dependencies
 - use credentials `example@gmail.com` and `Turisap1` as email and password to login.
 Sign up and change password features aren't enabled as it requires email verification and emailing service wasn't set up.
 You can use yours if you want, just set respective environmental vars in `./backend/.env`